manuelz120/hackvent-2020/23/solution.md

 We hide additional flags in some of the challenges!
 This is the place to submit them.
 There is no time limit for secret flags.

-**Note:** This is not a OSINT challenge.
-The icon has been chosen purely to consufe you.
+**Note:** This is not an OSINT challenge.
+The icon has been chosen purely to confuse you.

-Along with todays normal challenge, another hidden challenge was revealed.
+Along with today's normal challenge, another hidden challenge was revealed.
 Although it is labelled as OSINT, the challenge description says it is not.
 Therefore, I assumed that there has to be another hidden challenge in the backup.
 I wasted a lot of time in analyzing the cat video (even looked at every single frame) but could not find anything.

 After poking at another couple of files that looked like they could be interesting, I was thinking about trying out a different tool which might provide some more forensic features on the iTunes backup.
 I tried my luck with the iPhone backup recovery tool from [fonepaw](https://www.fonepaw.de/), and indeed it discovered another, already deleted contact.
 The website field for this contact contained another interesting value: `http://SFYyMHtpVHVuM3NfYmFja3VwX2YwcmVuc2l4X0ZUV30=`.
 After base64 decoding the value from the url I got another flag: